Ae0nn/Python-Mastery/README.md

-# Python-Mastery
+# PYTHON-MASTERY
-Goodrich.
+## Goodrich.
 M., Tamassia.
 R, and Goldwasser.
 M., Data Structures and Algorithms in Python: Notes and Solutions
+## CHAPTER 1: Python Primer